SumoLogic/sumologic-documentation/docs/manage/data-archiving/archive.md

     * ![green check circle.png](/img/reuse/green-check-circle.png) A green circle with a check mark is shown when the field exists and is enabled in the Fields table schema.
     * ![orange exclamation point.png](/img/reuse/orange-exclamation-point.png) An orange triangle with an exclamation point is shown when the field doesn't exist, or is disabled, in the Fields table schema.
 In this case, an option to automatically add or enable the nonexistent fields to the Fields table schema is provided.
 If a field is sent to Sumo that does not exist in the Fields schema or is disabled it is ignored, known as dropped.
 1. For **AWS Access** you have two **Access Method** options.
 Select **Role-based access** or **Key access** based on the AWS authentication you are providing.
 Role-based access is preferred, this was completed in the prerequisite step Grant Sumo Logic access to an AWS Product.
-    * For **Role-based access** enter the Role ARN that was provided by AWS after creating the role.
+    * For **Role-based access**, enter the Role ARN that was provided by AWS after creating the role.
     * For **Key access** enter the **Access Key ID **and** Secret Access Key.** See [AWS Access Key ID](http://docs.aws.amazon.com/STS/latest/UsingSTS/UsingTokens.html#RequestWithSTS) and [AWS Secret Access Key](https://aws.amazon.com/iam/) for details.
 1. Create any Processing Rules you'd like for the AWS Source.
 1. When you are finished configuring the Source, click **Save**.